hpsaturn/hpsaturn.github.io/_posts/2024-12-09-espcoredump-platformio-arduino.md

 ## esp-coredump installation

 This utility is included in the tools of the IDF toolchain, but you may not have this tool if your project only uses the Arduino Framework and PlatformIO.
-Here, I found an alternative way to install this tool using the current PlatformIO setup:
+Here, I found an alternative way to install this tool using the current PlatformIO setup, please follow the next steps:

-1. Change to PlatformIO IDF installation directory**:
+### 1. Change to PlatformIO IDF installation directory**:

 ```bash
 cd ~/.platformio/packages/framework-espidf
 ```

-2. Perform the installation of Espressif toolchain from there following the next steps:
+### 2. Perform the installation of Espressif toolchain

+From this directory execute the next commads:

 ```bash
 chmod 755 install.sh export.sh
 ./install.sh
 ```

-this should install the tools in your home, in the directory `~/.espressif/`
+this should install the tools in your home, specifically in `~/.espressif/`

-3. Run `export.sh` like this:
+### 3. Run `export.sh` like this:

 ```bash
 . ./export.sh